springwolf/springwolf-core/springwolf-asyncapi/README.md

                 .build();
 ```

-## TODO:

-* Test that the serialization is always respecting the case format
-* Test that the validations are applied
-* Finish to implement and test all the Bindings
-* Deserialize a JSON/YAML file to Java instances

 ## PENDING:

 * [[Docs Bug 🐞 report]: JMS Server Binding Example doesn't match AsyncAPI v3 specification #232](https://github.com/asyncapi/bindings/issues/232) - In Review